zahraaliaghazadeh/employeedirectory/README.md

 In order to install, first download the files.
 Then you would open terminal and type ```npm install``` .
 This will install all the npm packages listed under the dependencies in the package.json.
 Then you will type the command ``` npm start```.
 This will start the react app at the port 300 in the browser.
-Finally you will type ```localhost:3000``` in the browserwindow and use the application.
+Finally you will type ```localhost:3000``` in the browser window and use the application.

 ## Usage